-There are two main models of open access:
+The main models of open access are:

 Green open access